ASU-EGR304-2025-F-203/EGR304-203.github.io/docs/04-Product-Requirements.md

 6. **Safety**
 * 6.1 Product shall protect against overcurrent.
 * 6.2 Product shall protect against short circuits.
-* 6.3 Product shall filter the current to prevent spikes that may damage.
+* 6.3 Product shall filter the current to prevent spikes that may damage electrical components.
 * 6.4 Product automatically limits current to what each port can deliver.
 * 6.5 Product dissipates heat so it does not become a fire hazard with high current usage.